kpkt/ci_login/README.md

 ```

 ##Bad Password
-Define list of bad password not aloow user using it when registration
+Define list of bad password not allow user using it when registration

 ```php
 $config['bad_password'] = array(